 When Is a Seizure an Emergency?

 Most people call 911 or seek emergency care following a first seizure or a particularly long seizure, but a seizure is not always an emergency.
-Most seizures resolve on their own within 1-2 minutes, and there are no level A- or level B-quality evidentiary guidelines for treating these seizures.
+Most seizures resolve on their own within one-to-two minutes, and there are no level A- or level B-quality evidentiary guidelines for treating these seizures.

 When arriving at the scene of a seizure, information-gathering is key, including: